zidaneho/SamiraMod/README.md

 # Patch Notes

+Patch 1.3.0
+- Patched to work for the new DLC release.
+Huge thanks to lemonlust for releasing the working 'KatarinaMod' (i literally just updated my nuget packages and it worked lol)
+- Added emotes to Samira.
+- New dlc update rushed the update, so there is no sounds for the emotes.
+- In addition to sounds, there is plans for samira's emotes to have special effects to her style and damage like in DMC.

 Patch 1.2.1
 - Again, credit to anartoast for feedback!
 - Heavily reduced frequency of voice lines from Dante and Samira (especially the basic attacks)